BlueBrain/nexus/src/main/paradox/docs/tools/index.md

 The SDK is written in Typescript, so type declarations for all operations are included in the package.

-Yoou can generated documentation using `npm run documentation` or with `docker` by running `make documentation`.
+You can generated documentation using `npm run documentation` or with `docker` by running `make documentation`.
 More information can be found [here](https://github.com/BlueBrain/nexus-webapp-commons/tree/master/nexus-sdk-js#development)